-Figures 3 and 4 show the comparison of healthy AE signals with that from the two seeded faults respectively.
-For the reduced injection pressure fault, a clear difference just before 360°, shown in Figure 3(a), can be seen under no load operation whereas they are very similar for other load conditions.
-Even though, the rapid transient event of the no load condition indicates that an obvious injector valve impact due to the pressure reduction.
-However, for other load conditions this feature is not so clearly observed in this angular domain presentation.
-This shows that more advanced analysis is required to achieve full fault diagnosis.
+Figures 4, 5 and 6 show the comparison of healthy AE signals with that from the three seeded faults respectively.
+For the reduced injection pressure fault, a clear difference just before 360°, shown in Figure 4(a), can be seen under no load operation whereas they are very similar for other load conditions.
+Even though, the rapid transient event of the no load condition indicates that an obvious injector valve impact due to the pressure reduction, however, for other load conditions this feature is not so clearly observed in this angular domain presentation.
+This shows that more advanced analysis is required to achieve full injector fault diagnosis.